Chen Yuhao

-Chen Yuhao (陈宇浩 (陳宇浩, Chén Yǔhào); born 15 November 2001) is a Chinese footballer currently playing as a full-back for Yunnan Yukun.
+Chen Yuhao (陈宇浩 (陳宇浩, Chén Yǔhào); born 15 November 2001) is a Chinese footballer currently playing as a full-back for Shenzhen Juniors, on loan from Yunnan Yukun.

 Club career

 On 13 July 2018, Chen Yuhao joined Zhejiang Yiteng (later renamed as Shaoxing Keqiao Yuejia).
 He would be promoted to the senior team within the 2019 China League Two season and go on to make his debut on 17 April 2019 in a Chinese FA Cup game against Shanghai Jiading Boji in a 1-0 defeat.
 In the following season he would be loaned out to top tier club Wuhan Zall and then the China U19 team who were allowed to participate within the Chinese pyramid in the 2020 China League Two campaign.

-On 5 July 2021 he would join top tier club Wuhan for the start of the 2021 Chinese Super League campaign.
+On 5 July 2021 he would join top tier club Wuhan FC for the start of the 2021 Chinese Super League campaign.
 He would make his debut in a league game on 19 July 2021 against Shanghai Port in a 0-0 draw.
 He would go on to establish himself as a regular within the team and in the following season he would go on to score his first goal in a league game against Dalian Professional on 23 December 2022 in a 3-0 victory.
 Unfortunately at the end of the 2022 Chinese Super League season, Wuhan were relegated.
 On 25 January 2023, the club announced that it had dissolved due to financial difficulties.

 On 4 April 2023 he would join fellow top tier club Wuhan Three Towns for the start of the 2023 Chinese Super League campaign.

+On 3 January 2026, Chen transferred to Yunnan Yukun permanently.

+On 18 June 2026, Chen was loaned to China League One side Shenzhen Juniors for the rest of 2026 season.